ovh/docs/pages/platform/ai/ecosystem_01_lettria_billing_features_capabilities/guide.en-gb.md

 updated: 2023-07-10
 ---

-**Last updated 10th July, 2023.**

 ## Objective

 OVHcloud offers different Artificial Intelligence services through its AI Partners Ecosystem.
-You will benefit from a catalogue of **ready-to-use applications** provided by our partners which you will easily be able to deploy according to your needs through **AI Deploy**.
+You will benefit from a catalogue of **ready-to-use applications** provided by our partners which you will be able to easily deploy according to your needs through **AI Deploy**.

 **Lettria is an OVHcloud partner that offers AI services dedicated to text.
-This guide will introduce Lettria models features, as well as cover how it works and associated billing.**
+This guide will introduce Lettria models features, as well as covering how it works and associated billing.**

 ## Introduction

 **Lettria** is a start-up specialized in **NLP** (Natural Language Processing).
-The platform enables all organizations, from start-ups to large corporations, to perform textual analysis on their data to make the best strategic decisions.
+The platform enables all organizations, from start-ups to large corporations, to perform textual analysis on their data to take the best strategic decisions.

 Lettria provides text understanding models that allow users to easily identify and extract key information from their text.
 This method relies on artificial intelligence and NLP techniques to understand the sentiment or emotions of a text.

 The uses are many:

 - Customer service automation
 - Social media monitoring
 - Content moderation